Black Belt Jones: Production

 The Shaw Brothers, a major Hong Kong movie studio, initiated the U.S. Kung Fu film invasion with 1972's Five Fingers of Death and other films depicting realistic and brutal action.

 In 1973, Cleopatra Jones connected martial arts in Blaxploitation with a strong Black female lead skillfully trained in karate.

 As a teenager born in Paris, Kentucky and raised in Millersburg, Kentucky Jim Kelly grew up as an all-around athlete, and had a chance to become a professional football player.
 He gained his fame in the martial arts community through the 1971 Ed Parkers Internationals.
 After completing Enter the Dragon, he immediately signed a three-film deal with Warner Bros.
+Pictures.
 Black Belt Jones was filmed soon after.
 Kelly is still arguably most known for his role in Enter the Dragon.

 Reception

 The film had a mixed reception.
 Some reviewers critiqued Kelly for trying to be too much like Bruce Lee, and thought the acting was only fair.
 Yet it still gained a cult film status later on.